D-subminiature: Other

-25-pin sockets on Macintosh computers are typically single-ended SCSI connectors, combining all signal returns into one contact (again in contrast to the Centronics C50 connector typically found on the peripheral, supplying a separate return contact for each signal), while older Sun hardware uses DD50 connectors for Fast-SCSI equipment.
-As SCSI variants from Ultra2 onwards used differential signaling, the Macintosh DB25 SCSI interface became obsolete.
+25-pin sockets on Macintosh computers are typically single-ended SCSI connectors, combining all signal returns into one contact (again in contrast to the Centronics C50 connector typically found on the peripheral, supplying a separate return contact for each signal), while older Sun hardware uses DD-50 connectors for Fast-SCSI equipment.
+As SCSI variants from Ultra2 onwards used differential signaling, the Macintosh DB-25 SCSI interface became obsolete.

-The complete range of D-sub connectors also includes DA-15s (one row of 7 and one of 8), DC-37s (one row of 18 and one of 19), and DD50s (two rows of 17 and one of 16); these are often used in industrial products, the 15-way version being commonly used on rotary and linear encoders.
+D-subminiature connectors are often used in industrial products, the DA-15 version being commonly used on rotary and linear encoders.

-The early Macintosh and late Apple II computers used an obscure 19-pin D-sub for connecting external floppy disk drives.
+The early Macintosh and late Apple II computers used a non-standard 19-pin D-sub for connecting external floppy disk drives.
 Atari also used this connector on their 16-bit computer range for attaching hard disk drives and the Atari laser printer, where it was known as both the ACSI (Atari Computer System Interface) port and the DMA bus port.
-The Commodore Amiga used an equally unusual 23-pin version for both its video output (DB-23M) and its port for daisy-chaining up to 3 extra external floppy disk drives (DB-23F).
+The Commodore Amiga used an equally non-standard 23-pin version for both its video output (male) and its port for daisy-chaining up to three extra external floppy disk drives (female).

 In professional audio, several connections use DB-25 connectors: